matplotlib/mplcairo/README.rst

 .. [#] pybind11 is technically only a build-time requirement, but I'd rather not use ``setup_requires``.

-..

-   Do *not* build Matplotlib with the "local FreeType" option set (i.e., do not set the ``MPLLOCALFREETYPE`` environment variable, and do not set the ``local_freetype`` entry in ``setup.cfg``).
+**NOTE**: Do *not* build Matplotlib with the "local FreeType" option set (i.e., do not set the ``MPLLOCALFREETYPE`` environment variable, and do not set the ``local_freetype`` entry in ``setup.cfg``).
 This option will statically link to a fixed version of FreeType, which may be different from the version of FreeType cairo is built against, causing binary incompatibilites.

 Building
 ========